nacos-group/nacos-group.github.io/docs/en-us/cluster-mode-quick-start.md

 Http://ip1:port/openAPI Directly connected to ip mode, the machine needs to be modified to use ip.

-Http://VIP:port/openAPI Mount the VIP mode, directly connect to vip, the following server ip real ip, readability is not good.
+Http://VIP:port/openAPI Mount the SLB mode(Intranet, do not expose internet to avoid security risks), directly connect to SLB, the following server ip real ip, readability is not good.

-Http://nacos.com:port/openAPI Domain name + VIP mode, good readability, and easy to change ip, recommended mode
+Http://nacos.com:port/openAPI Domain name + SLB mode(Intranet, do not expose internet to avoid security risks), good readability, and easy to change ip, recommended mode

 ![deployDnsVipMode.jpg](https://cdn.nlark.com/yuque/0/2019/jpeg/338441/1561258986171-4ddec33c-a632-4ec3-bfff-7ef4ffc33fb9.jpeg)